ddev/ddev/docs/content/users/quickstart.md

 ## Configuration files

-**Note:** If you're providing the settings.php or wp-config.php and DDEV is creating the settings.ddev.php (or wp-config-local.php, AdditionalConfig.php, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file.
-Any changes you need should be included somewhere that loads after DDEV's settings file, for example in Drupal's settings.php *after* settings.ddev.php is included. (see "Adding Configuration" below).
+**Note:** If you're providing the `settings.php` or `wp-config.php` and DDEV is creating the `settings.ddev.php` (or `wp-config-local.php`, `AdditionalConfig.php`, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file.
+Any changes you need should be included somewhere that loads after DDEV's settings file, for example in Drupal's `settings.php` *after* `settings.ddev.php` is included. (see [Adding Configuration](#adding-configuration) below).

+!!!note "Turning off settings management completely"

-**Note:** If you do *not* want DDEV-Local to create or manage settings files, set `disable_settings_management: true` in your .ddev/config.yaml or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files.
+    If you do *not* want DDEV-Local to create or manage settings files, set `disable_settings_management: true` in your `.ddev/config.yaml` or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files.

 The `ddev config` command attempts to create a CMS-specific settings file with DDEV credentials pre-populated.

 For **Drupal** and **Backdrop**, DDEV settings are written to a DDEV-managed file, settings.ddev.php.
-The `ddev config` command will ensure that these settings are included in your settings.php through the following steps:
+The `ddev config` command will ensure that these settings are included in your `settings.php` through the following steps:

-* Write DDEV settings to settings.ddev.php
+* Write DDEV settings to `settings.ddev.php`
-* If no settings.php file exists, create one that includes settings.ddev.php
+* If no `settings.php` file exists, create one that includes `settings.ddev.php`
-* If a settings.php file already exists, ensure that it includes settings.ddev.php, modifying settings.php to write the include if necessary.
+* If a `settings.php` file already exists, ensure that it includes `settings.ddev.php`, modifying `settings.php` to write the include if necessary.

 For **Magento 1**, DDEV settings go into `app/etc/local.xml`

 In **Magento 2**, DDEV settings go into `app/etc/env.php`

-For **TYPO3**, DDEV settings are written to AdditionalConfiguration.php.
-If AdditionalConfiguration.php exists and is not managed by DDEV, it will not be modified.
+For **TYPO3**, DDEV settings are written to `AdditionalConfiguration.php`.
+If `AdditionalConfiguration.php` exists and is not managed by DDEV, it will not be modified.

-For **WordPress**, DDEV settings are written to a DDEV-managed file, wp-config-ddev.php.
+For **WordPress**, DDEV settings are written to a DDEV-managed file, `wp-config-ddev.php`.
 The `ddev config` command will attempt to write settings through the following steps:

-* Write DDEV settings to wp-config-ddev.php
+* Write DDEV settings to `wp-config-ddev.php`
-* If no wp-config.php exists, create one that include wp-config-ddev.php
+* If no `wp-config.php` exists, create one that include `wp-config-ddev.php`
-* If a DDEV-managed wp-config.php exists, create one that includes wp-config.php
+* If a DDEV-managed `wp-config.php` exists, create one that includes `wp-config.php`
-* If a user-managed wp-config.php exists, instruct the user on how to modify it to include DDEV settings
+* If a user-managed `wp-config.php` exists, instruct the user on how to modify it to include DDEV settings

 How do you know if DDEV manages a settings file?
 You will see the following comment.
 Remove the comment and DDEV will not attempt to overwrite it!
 If you are letting DDEV create its settings file, it is recommended that you leave this comment so DDEV can continue to manage it, and make any needed changes in another settings file.